Oregon Water Law Questions and Answers

 What is a “transfer”?

-The term "transfer" is used to describe a change in the type of use, place of use, or point of diversion for a permanent water right.
-You may not change the source of water designated in a water right – so, for example, you could not transfer a surface water use to ground water, or vice versa; and you could not transfer a water right for use of the Deschutes River to allow use of water from the Willamette River.
+The term “transfer” is used to describe a change in the type of use, place of use, or point of diversion for a permanent water right.
+The law does not allow a change in the source of water—such as from ground water to surface water, or vice versa.
+(However, there is a process by which the holder of a water right for the use of surface water may divert water through a shallow, hydraulically connected well.)

 What is “injury”?